JosephEoff/josepheoff.github.io/_posts/2020-02-05-howtosolder-5getstarted.md

 The solder oxidizes instead of the tip, so the tip lasts longer.

+Scroll down the page to the section "How to tin your soldering iron tip" to see how to tin your tip.

 # When using the iron

 1. When you take the hot iron out of the stand, wipe it on the sponge.
 This will remove oxidized solder and flux from the tip that would otherwise mess up your soldered joint.